agerista/HR_30_Days/README.md

 ### Day 10: Binary Numbers

+Task:

 Given a base-10 integer, n, convert it to binary (base-2).
 Then find and print the base-10 integer denoting the maximum number of consecutive 1's in n's binary representation.
 [Try it!](https://www.hackerrank.com/challenges/30-binary-numbers)

+### Day 10: 2D Arrays

+Task:

+Given a 6x6 2D Array, A:

+1 1 1 0 0 0
+0 1 0 0 0 0
+1 1 1 0 0 0
+0 0 0 0 0 0
+0 0 0 0 0 0
+0 0 0 0 0 0

+We define an hourglass in A to be a subset of values with indices falling in this pattern in A's graphical representation:

+a b c
+  d
+e f g

+There are 16 hourglasses in A, and an hourglass sum is the sum of an hourglass' values.

+Calculate the hourglass sum for every hourglass in A, then print the maximum hourglass sum.